thomasbridge74/100-days-of-nautobot-archive/Day002_Jobs_Overview/README.md

 In addition to executing the sample Job on [demo.nautobot.com](https://demo.nautobot.com), here are a few more tasks for today:

 1. Execute a few more jobs on the demo site, look over the different options and experiment with them.
-2. Read or at least glance over the Nautobot Jobs in the [User Guide](https://docs.nautobot.com/projects/core/en/stable/user-guide/platform-functionality/jobs/).
+2. Read or at least glance over the `Nautobot Jobs` section in the [User Guide](https://docs.nautobot.com/projects/core/en/stable/user-guide/platform-functionality/jobs/).
 3. Familiarize yourself with the [Jobs Developer Guide](https://docs.nautobot.com/projects/core/en/stable/development/jobs/) and bookmark it, this will be a handy document to refer to for future days.

 ## Day 2 To Do